rbarkmore/IRI/README.md

 - Keep the software as written in Fortran 77, making as few changes as possible.

+- Use CMake to generate projects for compiling the software

 - Compile the software using the Mingw version of gfortran in Windows 10

 - Include all four versions of the software